 Areas of interest:

-modern African history, legal and gender history, Muslim societies and French colonial rule, French empire, global histories of women’s rights, postcolonialism, feminist theory.
+modern African history, West Africa, legal and gender history, French empire, global histories of women’s rights, postcolonialism, feminist theory.

 2010.
-Emily Burrill, Richard Roberts, and Elizabeth Thornberry, eds.
-Domestic Violence and the Law in Colonial and Postcolonial Africa.
+Emily Burrill, Richard Roberts, and Elizabeth Thornberry, eds..
 Ohio University Press.

 2008. “‘Wives of Circumstance’: Slave Emancipation, Vulnerability, and Gender in Late Nineteenth Century Senegal,” Slavery and Abolition, 29 (1): 49-64.

 2007.
 “Disputing Wife Abuse: Tribunal Narratives of the Corporal Punishment of Wives in Colonial Sikasso, 1930s,” Cahiers d’Etudes Africaines, 47 (3-4): 603-622.